qcadoo/translation-extractor-java/README.md

 # translation-extractor-java
-Tool used to extract translation files and manage missing translation keys
+Tool used to export and import missing translations.